FIRST TIME PARTICIPANTS

 Who can participate?

 There are no rules about who can participate or how the march must be completed.
-Anyone can join in, and if you "just" choose a 10 or 20 km route, most people can do it without prior training.
+Anyone can join in, and if you "just" choose a 5 or 10 km route, most people can do it without prior training.

-The only requirement is that you must participate using a paid-for and collected personal start card, which must be worn visibly on the route.
-The start card gives you access to toilets, resting places and first aid along the way.
+The only requirement is that you must participate using a paid-for and collected personal wristband, which must be worn visibly on the route.
+The wristband gives you access to toilets, resting places and first aid along the way.

 Prices